sharetribe/flex-docs/src/docs/operator-guides-concepts/how-to-use-csv-exports-on-sharetribe/index.md

 that allows you to download important marketplace data, like user details, listings, transactions, and reviews.
 These can be opened and analyzed in spreadsheet programs like Excel, Google Sheets, or Numbers.
-The screenshots below have been taken within a default demo environment: your mileage may vary.
+The screenshots below have been taken within a regular test environment: your mileage may vary.

 ## Where to find the csv export buttons